 "The SUSI program offers one surprise after another.
 Participating in the SUSI is the highlight of my life!
 It is such an unforgettable experience.
 I have met so many amazing people and made so many lifelong friends in the six weeks that it is so hard to say goodbye at the end of the program!"

 Seattle University will soon welcome colleagues from around the world to the Pacific Northwest for the 2018 Study of the US Institute on Contemporary American Literature.
-This year's participants come from Algeria, Brazil, Cameroon, Chile, Cote d'Ivoire, India, Indonesia, Israel, Mongolia, Nepal, Pakistan, People’s Republic of China, Slovak Republic, Suriname, Togo, Tunisia, Turkey, and Ukraine.
+This year's participants come from Algeria, Brazil, Cameroon, Chile, Cote d'Ivoire, India, Indonesia, Israel, Mongolia, Nepal, Pakistan, Slovak Republic, Suriname, Thailand, Togo, Tunisia, Turkey, and Ukraine.

 The academic program will feature a number of overlapping themes: